-External temperature sensor (terminal T)
+T External temperature sensor

-The use of the temperature sensor allows the UPS control logic to regulate the load voltage values and keep the battery working temperature constant.
+The use of the sensor kit allows the UPS control logic to regulate the battery maintenance voltage value in function of the internal battery cabinet temperature.

 It is necessary to use the specific kit supplied by the manufacturer only: any uses which do not comply with the specifications may cause malfunctioning or breakage to the appliance.